Procedure Information

 Subpart B. Student Advocate

-The accused student may bring an advocate to the formal hearing.
-Participation of student advocates during the informal and formal hearing processes is limited to speaking with/caucusing with their student, and asking clarifying questions to facilitate the hearing process.
+The student may bring an advocate to the formal hearing.
+Participation of student advocates during the informal and formal hearing processes is limited to speaking with/caucusing with their student and asking clarifying questions to facilitate the hearing process.
 If the student advocate is an attorney, the formal hearing will be immediately suspended until a representative from the Minnesota State Colleges and Universities (Minnesota State) Office of General Counsel can be present.

 Subpart C. Student Conduct Panel Hearing Process